bridgecrewio/checkov/docs/Integrations/Pre-Commit.md

     - id: checkov
 ```

-## How to add custom parameters
+Make sure to change `rev:` to be either a git commit sha or tag of checkov containing `.pre-commit-hooks.yaml`.

+## Adding Custom Parameters

-You can provide arguments to `checkov` using the args property.
-For example, the following will print checkov output, and proceed regardless of success/failure to the next pre-commit check.
+You can use the `args` property to input arguments to Checkov.
+In the example below, Checkov output will be printed, and then Checkov will proceed to the next pre-commit check *regardless of success/failure*.

 ```yaml
 repos: